Grade Information

 Cumulative Grade Point Average

-The cumulative grade point average (GPA), sometimes called the cumulative index, is determined by dividing the total quality points earned for courses by the total credit hours attempted.
+The cumulative GPA, also called the cumulative index, includes letter grades assigned during a student’s enrollment.
+The cumulative GPA is determined by dividing the total quality points (the numerical value of the assigned grade) earned for courses by the total credit hours attempted.
 The following example is based on a single semester:

 Grade Reports